danaildichev/site-generator/README.md

 # site-generator

-A script to make websites and populate them
+A python script to make websites and populate them

 This is the start to one of the tools I made when I worked at Rack City Media.
 We had a need for to roll out several landing pages a day.
 Some kinds of landing pages were less involved and could be generated automatically.
 I built a command line tool to do what we need based on the code that I am sharing here.